macstadium/orka-tekton/README.md

 * You need a Kubernetes cluster with Tekton Pipelines v0.16.0 or later configured.
 * You need an Orka environment with the following components:
   * Orka API endpoint (IP or custom domain).
 Usually, `http://10.221.188.100`, `http://10.10.10.100` or `https://<custom-domain>`.
-  * Dedicated Orka user with valid credentials (email & password).
+  * A dedicated Orka user with valid credentials (email & password).
 Create a new user or request one from your Orka administrator.
   * SSH-enabled base image and the respective SSH credentials (email & password OR SSH key).
 Use an existing base image or create your own.
 * You need an active VPN connection between your Kubernetes cluster and Orka.
 Use a VPN client for a temporary connection or create a site-to-site VPN tunnel for permanent access.